 Are Hemp-Derived CBD Expenses Tax-Deductible?

 Hemp and hemp-derived CBD products were made federally legal on December 20, 2018 when the 2018 Farm Bill was signed into law.
 So hemp-derived CBD oil doesn’t seem to be subject to the IRS “Controlled Substances” rule anymore.

 Hemp-derived CBD products now seem to qualify as a “nutritional supplement” or “natural medicine.”
 So it’s reasonable to think that their cost can now be included in medical expenses as long as they are recommended by your doctor for a specific medical condition.

 If CBD oil has not been recommended by your physician or you are just taking CBD oil for general health benefits, then you would not be able to claim the cost of your CBD as a tax deduction.
 But, again, we are not tax professionals.
 So this should not be taken as reliable guidance and you should consult with your tax advisor.

 We will update this article as we get more definitive guidance in the future.

-If you have a medical marijuana prescription, the Canada Revenue Agency (CRA) allows you to deduct your purchases of CBD oil and marijuana as a medical expense.
+If you have a medical marijuana prescription, the Canada Revenue Agency (CRA) allows you to claim a CBD tax deduction, including marijuana, as a medical expense.
 To qualify, you must have your receipts and must have made your purchases from a legal and licensed facility.